KozGit/DOOM-3-BFG-VR/README.txt

    file in the neo/ folder. eg. cmake-vs2013-64bit.bat (it will erase your build folder)

 5. (UPDATED) Go to https://developer.oculus.com/downloads/pc/1.17.0/Oculus_SDK_for_Windows/ then
    download and extract it somewhere.
-Copy the LibOVR folder to DOOM-3-BFG/neo/libs
+Copy the LibOVR folder to DOOM-3-BFG-VR/neo/libs

 6. (UPDATED) Init/Update the submodules in Git to get OpenVR.
 In TortoiseGit, right click in the folder then choose TortoiseGit > Submodule Update... then press OK.

 7. Open the following file in Visual Studio and compile it:
-	DOOM-3-BFG/build/Doom3BFGVR.sln
+	DOOM-3-BFG-VR/build/Doom3BFGVR.sln

 8. (UPDATED) Download ffmpeg-4.0-win32-shared.zip from
 	https://ffmpeg.zeranoe.com/builds/win32/shared/
 	and/or ffmpeg-4.0-win64-shared.zip from
 	https://ffmpeg.zeranoe.com/builds/win64/shared/

-9. Extract the FFmpeg DLLs to your current build directory (eg. Release) under DOOM-3-BFG/build/
+9. Extract the FFmpeg DLLs to your current build directory (eg. Release) under DOOM-3-BFG-VR/build/

+10. Copy the Fully Possessed folder from Doom3-BFG-VR\vr_assets\ to your DOOM 3 BFG Edition folder.

-10. (OPTIONAL) If Doom 3 BFG wasn't installed from Steam or GOG, set the path in Visual Studio.
+11. (OPTIONAL) If Doom 3 BFG wasn't installed from Steam or GOG, set the path in Visual Studio.
     Right click project Doom3BFGVR, click Properties.
 Set Configuration to All Configurations.
     Choose Debugging, set Command Arguments to:
     +set fs_basepath "C:\Program Files (x86)\Steam\steamapps\common\DOOM 3 BFG Edition"
     or wherever you installed Doom 3 BFG edition

-11. To create the installer, download and install NSIS.
+12. To create the installer, download and install NSIS.
 Build the release version in visual studio.
 Right click on the installer.nsi file and choose Compile NSIS Script.

 __________________________________